 Since its inception in 2012, Fastned has heavily invested in building a strong network in the Netherlands and entering and developing other key markets in Western Europe to gain a foothold and local on-the-ground experience.
-As a result, Fastned already owns and operates the largest independent public fast charging network in Europe with 211 stations in operation (as at the date of this Registration Document), 147 stations committed (as of June 2022), and many additional stations in various stages of development (from scouting and selecting new sites to securing land leases).
-Hundreds additional sites are under active investigation as part of the pipeline of potential leads through key partnerships, including the pilot retail locations at supermarket chains Albert Heijn in the Netherlands and REWE Region Mitte in Germany, which each offer a potential for more locations.
+As a result, Fastned owns and operates one of the largest independent public fast charging networks on high traffic roads in Europe with 280 stations in operation (as at the date of this Registration Document), 406 secured stations (as of October 2023), and many additional stations under active investigation as part of the pipeline.

-Fastned already has a good coverage in Netherlands, with a c.38% market penetration as per 31 December 2021 (c.28% in 2020, c.39% in 2019), and is developing new locations (highway and non-highway) to further increase the density and capacity of its network.
-On top of this, Fastned is actively investigating alternative types of locations, such as expanding into retail locations through an exclusive pilot for offering fast charging services at Albert Heijn sites in the Netherlands (with three sites in operation, in Eindhoven, Tilburg, and Nijmegen) and at REWE Region Mitte in Germany.
+Fastned has a good coverage in Netherlands, with a c.51% market penetration as per 31 August 2023 (c.
+49% in 2022, c.38% in 2021, c.28% in 2020), and is developing new locations (highway and non-highway) to further increase the density and capacity of its network.
+On top of this, Fastned is actively investigating alternative types of locations, such as expanding into retail locations through an exclusive pilot for offering fast charging services at Albert Heijn sites in the Netherlands (with three sites in operation, in Eindhoven, Tilburg, and Nijmegen).
 The strategic and operational experience gained by Fastned in the Netherlands as its home market, provides a springboard for Fastned's international roll-out strategy, as countries approaching public fast charging for the first time are interested in learning about Fastned's experience in developing and operating the Dutch network.
 This has resulted in, and leads to, valuable dialogues with foreign governments across Europe with the aim to participate in open and transparent tenders.